Isabellanamutenda/Portfolio/README.md

 ## Built With

-- Major languages wchich include HTML & CSS
+- Major languages wchich include HTML, CSS & Javascript
 - Frameworks like scss
 - Technologies used